pingswept/me30-website/content/logistics/projects.md

 Multiply your hub's "slip/stall weight" by the distance between your shaft axis and your paper clip attachment point (it should be 15 mm, but measure just to be sure).
 The results is your "slip/stall torque."

 Take a photo of your motor hub attachment.
-Compare it to the class histogram created in Fall 2022. https://docs.google.com/spreadsheets/d/1Y_V_8rgQhnSgg5z3wRCmGc2mLD-aFtRIoKs-uJ67k6A/edit?usp=sharing
+Compare it to the class histogram created in a previous semester. https://docs.google.com/spreadsheets/d/1Y_V_8rgQhnSgg5z3wRCmGc2mLD-aFtRIoKs-uJ67k6A/edit?usp=sharing
 {{< /expand >}}

 ![](/img/motor-hub-examples.png)

-Fall 2023 Examples
+Prior Student Examples

 ![motor hub collage](/img/MotorHubCollage.jpg)